How the Teams Stack Up

 Players to Watch

-F Caitlin Galligan, Calvert: The first-team all-SMAC and All-Extra selection led the Cavaliers with 12 goals and two assists last season.
-A senior, Galligan has excellent speed and hand-eye coordination.
+F Jeff Brooks, St. Mary's Ryken: The returning all-SMAC and All-Extra selection led the Knights with 13 goals and 10 assists last season.
+A senior, Brooks has a quick first step and good ball control skills.

 MF/F Jimmie Dade, Thomas Stone: Dade, a senior, is a returning all-SMAC and All-Extra selection who can play any position for the co-defending state 3A champion Cougars.
 But Dade's specialty is moving forward into the attack--he racked up 10 goals and 11 assists last year.